-In this course you become acquainted with the policy instruments, governance mechanisms and financial structures related to Sexual and Reproductive Health and Rights (including HIV & AIDS).
+In this course you become acquainted with the policy instruments, governance and accountability mechanisms and financial structures related to Sexual and Reproductive Health and Rights (including HIV & AIDS).
 You analyse political and institutional structures and their implications for planning and managing responses.
-You also learn to identify HIV and AIDS-related international agreements, conventions and financial mechanisms, and analyse how these influence national planning and implementation and vice versa.
+You also learn to identify SRHR-related international agreements, conventions and financial mechanisms, and analyse how these influence national planning and implementation and vice versa.
 The course focuses on the situation in Low- and Middle-Income Countries.

 This course is tropEd accredited and can be followed as a stand-alone course or as part of the Master in International Health or Master of Public Health programmes.